luckyhyosun/fullstackopen/README.md

       - They **update the component** when the data arrives.
       - They **handle states** of loading, errors, and reactivity.

+✴️ **React-redux**
++ is a library that lets React components easily read data from the Redux store
++ and dispatch actions to update the store — without having to manually pass props through every layer.

 ✴️ **[React-redux Hooks](https://react-redux.js.org/api/hooks)**
 + are provided by the React-Redux library, not React itself.